 Lenka Hámošová: We need to Increase AI literacy.
 We cannot avoid manipulation.

-How do we recognize original design in a world saturated by AI?
-Lenka Hámošová, a respected visual artist and researcher, reflects on current trends in design where artificial intelligence plays an increasingly significant role.
-Specializing in synthetic media and AI in art, Lenka discusses the challenges of identifying original work in the AI era and offers a perspective on how to navigate this rapidly evolving environment.
+How to Recognise Original Design in the Age of AI?
+Lenka Hámošová, a renowned visual artist and researcher, reflects on current design trends where artificial intelligence plays an increasingly significant role.
+In our interview, Lenka who specialises in synthetic media and AI in art discusses the challenges of identifying original work in the AI era and offers her perspective on how to navigate this rapidly evolving landscape.

 Category: